christosvergis-uleg/CorrelatedEfficiencies/README.md

 - The uncertainty is controlled entirely by the **rate of disagreement**
 - Two highly overlapping selections can be compared with high precision, even if their individual efficiencies are large

-This framework is mathematically equivalent to **McNemar’s test**, commonly used for paired binary outcomes.
+This framework is closely related to **McNemar’s test** for paired binary outcomes.

 ---